-Hout Bay boasts a beautiful white sandy beach where locals love to walk their dogs and enjoy breathing in the sea air.
+Hout Bay boasts a beautiful white sandy beach where locals love to walk their dogs and enjoy breathing in the fresh sea air.
 It also has a bustling waterfront, restaurants, and a working harbour that serves tourists and a fishing industry.
 It’s enveloped by picturesque mountains, making it one of the most photographed places in Cape Town.

 The township of Imizamo Yethu is also found in Hout Bay.
-You may take a tour and visit the home of locals and visit some projects.
+You may take a tour and visit the home of locals and visit some community projects.